 Period of Research

 A two-year project commencing in Feb 2021 and ending by the 31st December 2022.
 In addition to the live data which will grow over time, Coventry City Council have requested historic data from January 2018 to assist in their analysis, covering a major weather event (the Beast from the East).
+To ensure we capture data covering the January 2018 data set we will go back to the start of the AQ Gas year starting from the 1st October 2017.

 Period of Data Retention

+Coventry City Council are looking for a data retention for 3 years after the project completes (December 2025), to ensure they can validate the effectiveness of the research and to understand the wider effectiveness of the Green Home Grant delivery.
+To ensure they can validate the Green Home Grant, they are seeking approval to be able to retain the data until December 2025.

 Dataset Processing Approach

 Coventry City Council and University of Birmingham (in their supporting role) are going to track the effectiveness of government policy to understand how initiatives like the new green home scheme help reduce Co2 emissions / help local authorities meet their carbon commitments.
 This aligns to the objectives 1 and 2 noted in the key purpose section.